-Stay in central Prague (Prague 1) if you’re on a short break, for easy walking access to the main sights like Prague Castle, Charles Bridge and the Old Town Square.
-It is possible to find affordable lodgings in this tourist district, especially in February – try the 3-star comfort at U Tří Bubnů, housed in a listed fourteenth century building opposite Kafka’s old pad, but with doubles as cheap as £60* if you book in advance.
+Stay in central Prague (the Prague 1 district) for easy walking to popular sights like Prague Castle, Charles Bridge and the Old Town Square.
+While this is the main tourist area, it’s super easy to find cheap places to stay.
+Especially in February – U Tří Bubnů is a 3-star hotel in a listed fourteenth century building opposite Kafka’s old pad, with doubles as cheap as £52* if you book in advance.

 Kuala Lumpur, Malaysia